isomerpages/gb-assist/_gov-assist/1-overview.md

 permalink: /gov-assist/
 ---

-## Government Assistance
+## Overview

-The Singapore Government offers a range of assistances to help businesses grow and succeed.
-There are over 100 assistances available, from funding support to references and programs for building skills and knowledge.
+The Singapore Government offers a range of assistance schemes to support our Singapore businesses in their transformation journey and emerge stronger together.

+With GoBusiness Gov Assist, businesses in Singapore can now find government assistance schemes in one place.
+There are over 100 assistance schemes available, ranging from funding support to references and programs for building capabilities, skills and knowledge.
+GoBusiness Gov Assist aims to ease the search for government assistance for businesses.

 ***

+#### Get started with our e-Adviser

 The e-Adviser is a free online tool to help businesses in selecting the right assistance schemes based on their business needs.

-Access the e-Adviser here to receive a set of recommended assistance.
+Answer a few questions to be guided to the relevant assistance schemes based on your business needs and the qualifying criteria of the schemes.
+Access the e-Adviser here.

 [![e-Adviser button](/images/gov-assist/ga_cta_button.png)](https://ea-staging.l1t.molb.gov.sg/)

+*Note: The e-Adviser will constantly be improved to provide better assistance recommendations.
+Your inputs help to identify the gaps in available assistances for your selected business needs and company profile.*

 ***